desmosinc/policies/faqs.md

 Note further that if an account on teacher.desmos.com is deleted, student work associated with any activities that the teacher ran will be deleted as a result, even for students who still have an account.
 Please see our [Student Data Privacy Statement](https://www.desmos.com/studentdata) for more details.

+## Q. Does Desmos have a Student Data Privacy Agreement with my school?

+A: We have data privacy agreements with many school districts across several states and are happy to work with your school to get an agreement in place.
+Please email us at [privacy@desmos.com](mailto:privacy@desmos.com) for more information.

 ## Q. How do you protect the privacy of student data you share with third parties?